 Yihao Cui obtained his bachelor's in Electrical Engineering with a specialization in nanoscale-phenomena at the University of Alberta.
 During his undergraduate years, Yihao explored topics in electromagnetism, microwave and RF communication circuits, nano/microfabrication techniques and photonics.
 While working towards a MSc., under the supervision of Dr. Gholipour.
-His current research interests include integrating phase change metamaterials into fiber optics for telecommunication purposes.
+His current research interests include integrating phase change metamaterials into various integrated optics platforms for telecommunication applications.

 Haoyang Cheng is a second year undergraduate computer engineering student in the Nanoscale Optic Lab at Ualberta.
 He has interest in computer engineering and has sucessfully completed projects using 3D printer, GRBL, LABview and C++.
 Some of his work in the Nanoscale Optics lab include: Investigating the optical properties of FDM printed materials, surveying the use of 3d printing in scientific literature for photonic applications.
 Other projects include collaborating with senior labmates on various microscopy related projects.

 Maximilian Maier obtained his Bachelor's degree in Physics at University of Munich, specializing in Nanooptics and Plasmonics.
-He is currently pursuing his Master's study, further increasing his knowledge in Photonics and Condensed matter physics.
-His current research interests include metamaterial switches and sensors and their integration on optical fibres.
+He is currently pursuing his Master's study at the University of Munich, further increasing his knowledge in Photonics and Condensed matter physics.
+His research interests in this group included metamaterial switches and sensors and their integration on optical fibers.